featurist/vdom-query/readme.md

 ### .each(function)
 Iterate over a vdom-query object, executing a function for each matched element.

+### .filter(function)
+Reduce the set of matched elements to those that pass the function's test.

 ### .find(selector)
 Get the descendants of each element in the current set of matched elements, filtered by a selector.